First-time buyer mortgages

 Costs and fees to consider include:

-- Stamp duty – first-time buyers in England and Northern Ireland don’t have to pay stamp duty on the first £425,000 of properties costing £625,000 or less.
+- Stamp duty – first-time buyers in England and Northern Ireland don’t pay stamp duty on the first £425,000 of properties costing £625,000 or less.

-- Arrangement fee – this is the amount you pay to take out a mortgage.
+- Arrangement fee – this is a fee you pay to take out a mortgage.

 - Valuation fee – your mortgage provider will carry out a valuation of the property.
 Valuation fees vary among providers.